nikodunk/electrade-2-insurance-static/_posts/2017-08-16-200-numbers-for-nerds.markdown

 ---
 layout: post
-title:  "How to calculate payback and greenness of solar"
+title:  "How to calculate payback and greenness of homebrew solar"
 date:   2017-07-20 08:00:00 -0700
 categories:
 ---